JonElsey/python-fundamentals-course/_episodes/06-files.md

 {: .challenge}

 Congratulations!
 We've investigated the wave data and spotted some trends, and identified bad / missing data.
-Now that we understand what is in the model data set, and trust that it is realistic, we can use it to make practical decisions about things like boat operations
+Now that we understand what is in the model data set, and trust that it is realistic, we can use it to make practical decisions about things like boat operations!

 {% include links.md %}